pimoore/microdotblog-tufte/README.md

 ## built-in plugin support
 * support in the layout and styling for the following plugins has been built-in to Hitchens, and will take affect automatically as long as the plugin is installed
+	- Reply by Email, by @sod -- shows a customizable link to allow people to reply to your post via email
-	- Conversation on Micro.blog, by @sod -- shows below the Reply via email link
+	- Conversation on Micro.blog, by @sod -- shows a customizable link to allow people to reply to your post via Micro.blog
 	- Surprise Me!, by @sod -- shows in the main menu
 	- Post Stats, by @amit -- shows in the main menu with a link to its own page